This is the multi-page printable view of this section. Click here to print.

 A Smattering of Selenium #67

-Spinach is a Cucumber-esque BDD framework that was advertised on twitter as having ‘less regex magic’.
+- Spinach is a Cucumber-esque BDD framework that was advertised on twitter as having ‘less regex magic’.
+Not sure if it has grown Se support yet, but I have no doubt that it will soon.

 Selenium 2.9 Released